Br0Stack/gpt-api-template/README.md

 # gpt-api-template
 Deploy a GPT API in any programming language quickly using this template :fire:

-Here is an example approach in Python:
+Here is an example approach:

 Choose Your Programming Language and Framework: